 The idea is that empty space isn't really empty; it has a background energy-value to it.
 Since energy and mass can be treated equivalently (E = mc^2) perhaps the energy of the background can be treated like something with mass.
 Something we can do work on.

 If this is true, it might also solve one of the greatest riddles in modern Physics: the interpretation of the quantum mechanical wavefunction.
-I don't want to get bogged down here, but it's another mystery of Physics which has stood for to close to 100 years.
+I don't want to get swamped, but it's another mystery of Physics which has stood for close to 100 years.
 White's research might be one of the first bits of evidence which shows that "the Bohmian pilot wave interpretation" is true (here's good ol' Wikipedia explaining it).
 If White's research is validated, he may soon join the illustrious ranks of Richard Feynman, Erwin Schrodinger and Bob Dylan...Sweden beckons?

 Who is publishing the research?